techtouch-inc/Go-SCP-jaJP/src/ja/howto-contribute.md

 While in the development stage, you can live-preview your work.
-To get Git Book tracking file changes and to live-preview your work, you just need to run the following command on a shell session
+To get Git Book tracking file changes and to live-preview your work, you just need to run the following command on a shell セッション

 ```shell
 $ npm run serve